Originally posted: Jan 2011; updated Oct 2013, April 2014 (with new photos)

 - Add the sugar to the eggs and whip a few minutes more.

 - Just as the egg-sugar mixture is starting to lose volume, turn the mixture down to stir, and add the flour mixture and brown butter.
 Add one third of the flour mixture, then half of the butter, a third of the flour, the remaining butter, and the rest of flour.
-Whisk until just barely combined — no more than a minute from when the flour is first added — and then use a spatula to gently fold the batter until the ingredients are combined.
+Whisk until just barely combined and then use a spatula to gently fold the batter until the ingredients are combined.
 It is very important not to over-whisk or fold the batter or it will lose volume.

 - Pour into prepared pan.
 Sprinkle the pear and chocolate chunks over the top, and bake until the cake is golden brown and springs back to the touch, about 40 to 50 minutes, or till a tester comes out clean.